LETTER TO THE EDITOR

 Posted

-Another large missile struck Kharkiv June 22, this time at a traffic intersection in front of the main bus terminal.
+Another missile struck Kharkiv June 22, this time at an intersection in front of the main bus terminal.
 People were in their vehicles stopped at a traffic light.
-At least three civilians were killed and 42 wounded.
+Six civilians were killed and many more wounded.
 Shrapnel flew as far as half a mile away.
-I was at the bus terminal a few earlier waiting for a friend.
-As I was sitting in my vehicle I watched a mother bird fly down from the nest to feed a juvenile that had found its way to the ground.
-They are victims as well.

 For more information, go to the K9 Rescue Ukraine Facebook page, or email me at k9rescueukraine@gmail.com.